arxoft/sqlkeep/README.md

 - `./dump` This will generate a mysqldump in ./dumps folder, and the generated file name has the timestamp.
 - `./dump autodumps` This will generate a mysqldump in ./autodumps folder
 - `./dump autodumps hourly` This will generate a mysqldump in ./autodumps folder, and the timestamp in the file name will be replace by 'hourly'.
+Ex: `hourly-mydbname.sql.gz`

 For example, a cron job to take daily database backups would look like: